jonathan0109/hello-java-8/README.md

 ### Collections Framework

-The Collection in Java is a framework that provides an architecture to store and manipulate the group of objects.

-Java Collections can achieve all the operations that you perform on a data such as searching, sorting, insertion, manipulation, and deletion.

-Java Collection means a single unit of objects.
-Java Collection framework provides many interfaces (Set, List, Queue, Map) and classes (ArrayList, LinkedList, HashMap, HashSet, etc).
+Any group of individual objects that are represented as a single unit is known as a Java Collection of Objects.

+A collections framework is a unified architecture for representing and manipulating collections, enabling collections to be manipulated independently of implementation details.

+java.util.Collection is the root interface of Collections Framework.

+Some other important interfaces are java.util.List, java.util.Set, java.util.Queue and java.util.Map.
+The Map is the only interface that doesn’t inherit from the Collection interface but it’s part of the Collections framework.